 Alton’s suggestion of 1 cup cranberries and a half cup chopped figs is my favorite – complex, tart, not too sweet.
 But you can substitute whatever fruits you’re in the mood for.
 I had pretty good luck the other day with dried pineapple and coconut.

 Now, if you throw this straight into the crock pot, there’s a good chance you’ll have oatmeal that burns to the bottom and edges of the pot.
-It doesn't taste good (Yes, I tried.
+It doesn’t taste good (Yes, I tried.
 Shut up!
-I was hungry!) and is a real bitch to scrape off.
+I was hungry!) and is a righteous pain to scrape off.
 Gross.

 Doing a water bath solves that problem completely.
 With a pool of water in between your oatmeal and the heating elements of the crock pot, nothing can burn.

 Here’s the tricky part: you need a bowl that…

 Can fit about 5 cups of oats, fruit, and liquid.
 So long, lots of small bowls!

 Can easily fit inside your crock pot.
 So long, almost everything else!

 Good candidates are a metal mixing bowl, a small casserole (like for a souffle), or a bowl from a rice cooker (that’s what I use).

 Now, for the liquids: 1 cup of oats will absorb 4 cups of water.
 Easy.

 But you’ve got dried fruit in there: add like a half cup more.